ilia-semenov/awspricingfull/README.md

 Both current and previous generation instance prices are retrieved.

-More information and description of classes contained in the module can be found in Sphinx documentation HTML: http://htmlpreview.github.io/?https://github.com/ilia-semenov/awspricingfull/blob/master/docs/_build/html/index.html
+More information and description of classes contained in the module can be found in Sphinx documentation HTML located at https://github.com/ilia-semenov/awspricingfull/blob/master/docs/_build/html/ folder.
-(the documentation from repository shown via http://htmlpreview.github.io/ tool).